Madebybrown/meets/README.md

 ## **The Profile Page**
 1. Viewing user profiles: As a user, I can view other users' profiles to see their posts and learn more about them.
 2. Viewing most followed profiles: As a user, I can see a list of the most followed profiles to see which profiles are popular.
-3. Viewing user stats: As a user, I can view statistics about a specific user, including their bio, number of posts, follows, and users followed, to learn more about them.
+3. Viewing user stats: As a user, I can view statistics about a specific user, including their bio, number of posts follows, and users followed, to learn more about them.
 4. Following/unfollowing a user: As a logged-in user, I can follow and unfollow other users to see and remove posts by specific users in my feed.
 5. Viewing all posts by a specific user: As a user, I can view all the posts by a specific user to catch up on their latest posts or decide if I want to follow them.
 6. Editing a profile: As a logged-in user, I can edit my profile to change my profile picture and bio.